MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/add-vm-disk.md

 ---
 title: Add VM Disk
-description: The Add VM Disk activity adds a disk to the user image repository. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology: orchestrator ms.tgt_pltfrm: na ms.topic: reference ms.assetid: c191f3ce-e580-41cd-8ae6-ef853ebf2b5c
+description: Describes the Add VM Disk activity, to add a disk to the user image repository. ms.date: 01/17/2018 ms.prod: system-center-threshold ms.technology: orchestrator ms.topic: reference
-author: cfreemanwa
+author: rayne-wiselman
 ms.author: raynew
 manager: carmonm
-robots: noindex
 ---

 # Add VM Disk

 The **Add VM Disk** activity adds a disk to the user image repository.
 It is part of the **Azure Virtual Machine Disks** category activity.

 The activity publishes all of the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

-## Add VM Disk Required Properties
+## Add required properties

 | **Element**   | **Description**   | **Valid values** |
 |:---|:---|:---|